bschkuhl/spotify-playlist-creator/README.md

   - Fetches the top 3 tracks for each artist and adds them to the playlist.
 - **Batch Upload**:
   - Handles Spotify's API limit of 100 tracks per request by batching track additions.
+- **Website Scraping**:
+  - Scrapes band and album information from websites.
+  - Automatically creates a playlist with the scraped data.
+  - Playlist name is dynamically set to the website's title.
 ---

 ## **Prerequisites**